Hi! We're Catherine and Steve

-- Eating: Trying local food – and local beer – is part of the experience for us.
-We save money by sourcing breakfast and lunch from the grocery store and eating dinner out, or having a late lunch or early dinner when lower lunch prices are available.
+- Eating: Trying local food – and local beer – is part of the experience for us and it’s often less expensive than tourist-focused restaurants.
+We save money by sourcing breakfast and lunch from the grocery store and eating dinner out, or having a late lunch/early dinner (linner?) when lower lunch prices are available.

-- Playing: We enjoy walking and hiking, taking in nature and wildlife, or architecture and culture.
-Travel for us is more about taking in the local atmosphere, less about thrill seeking.
+- Playing: We enjoy walking and hiking, nature and wildlife, architecture and culture.
+We’re more about absorbing the local atmosphere, less about thrill-seeking.

 What you’ll see on this website

-One of our reasons for creating this site was to share our travel experiences with family and friends.
-(And anyone else who’s interested!)
-So you’ll see posts and photos related to our past trips.
-Lots of photos.
-Steve loves to take photos.
+We created this site to share our travel experiences.
+So you’ll see pages, posts, and photos related to our past trips.
+Lots of photos!

-You’ll also see information about planning for future trips.
-We enjoy researching and planning trips ALMOST as much as we enjoy taking trips.
-We’ll share our planning process and planning for actual trips through blog posts and trip pages, and because we learn something new each time we travel, we’ll share how our plans compared to reality, and what we learned.
-We’ll also share resources and products we use.
+You’ll also see information about planning future trips.
+We enjoy researching and planning trips ALMOST as much as we enjoy taking them.
+We’ll share our planning process and planning for actual trips through blog posts and trip pages, and because we learn something new each time we travel, we’ll share how our plans compared to reality.
+We’ll also share packing tips and resources and products we use.

 We started with our trip to Australia and New Zealand in 2019, and we’re working forward and backward from there.